matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 - Marvin can impersonate @alice:compromised.org and invite an evil moderator or bot to _MR_ ;
 - Marvin has access to all abuse reports in _MR_.

-I cannot find any solution to these problems: as long as an administrator can impersonate a moderator, they can access all moderation data past the date of impersonation.

-A similar problem already shows up without this MSC, insofar as the administrator can impersonate a user of _CR_ e.g. while they're asleep and invite an evil user to witness everything that happens in _CR_.
+All three attacks succeed.
+This is BAD.
+Note that a similar problem already shows up without this MSC, insofar as the administrator can impersonate a user of _CR_ e.g. while they're asleep and invite an evil user to witness everything that happens in _CR_.

-It feels like the only solution to both problems is beyond the scope of this MSC and is essentially Matrix P2P.
+The author feels that the MSC does not make the situation any worse than it is and that the only solution to all these problems is beyond the scope of this MSC and is essentially Matrix P2P.

 ### Snooping bots